-Considerations:
+Considerations

-- Limit access to preferred THEN items when used to motivate completion of FIRST tasks - Remember to work towards independence by moving through sequence with minimal assistance - Is the FIRST-THEN board visible to the person so they can check that the sequence is predictable? - Is the THEN item readily available?
-If not, choose a different item
+- Limit access to preferred THEN items when they are used to motivate completion of FIRST tasks. - Remember to work towards independence by moving through the sequence with minimal assistance. - Ensure the FIRST-THEN board is visible to the person so they can refer to it as needed. - Consider if the THEN item is readily available and can be provided.
+If it is not, choose a different item.

 Lentini, R, Vaughan, BJ & Fox, L. (2005).
 Teaching Tools For Young Children with Challenging Behavior.
-Tampa, FL: University of South Florida
+Tampa, FL: University of South Florida intake@kerrysplace.org kerrysplace.org